-No. Description of Land Special Use C onditions SU16 As 'D' use: Art Gallery Civic Use Exhibition Centre Fuel Depot Industry - Light Lunch Bar Motor Vehicle, Boat or Caravan Sales; Renewable Energy Facility Restaurant/Cafe Shop Telecommunications Infrastructure Trade Supplies; and Warehouse/storage As 'A' use: Animal Establishment; Industry; and Transport Depot As 'I' use: Office 2) The objective of this Special Use zone is to accommodate airport facilities and provide for a range of aviation and non- aviation uses that form part of a strategic aviation hub that caters for the local community and tourists.
-Any development is to address the following matters to the satisfaction of the local government: a.
+No. Description of Land Special Use Conditions are strategically planned for and coordinated to the satisfaction of the local government.
+(4) Notwithstanding Condition (2), the local government may consider development prior to the approval of a Local Development Plan as provided for under Clause 56(2), Part 6, Schedule 2 of the Planning and Development (Local Planning Schemes ) Regulations 2015.
+SU16 Lot 91 Monkey Mia Road, Denham As 'P' use- • Airfield • Carpark As 'D' use- • Art Gallery • Civic Use • Exhibition Centre • Fuel Depot • Industry-Light • Lunch Bar • Motor Vehicle, Boat or Caravan Sales; • Renewable Energy Facility • Restaurant/Cafe • Shop • Telecommunications Infrastructure • Trade Supplies; and • Warehouse/storage As 'A' use- • Animal Establishment; • Industry; and • Transport Depot As 'T use- • Office (1) The intent of this Special Use zone is to recognise the established Shark Bay airport as an essential component of regional transport infrastructure.
+(2) The objective of this Special Use zone is to accommodate airport facilities and provide for a range of aviation and non-aviation uses that form part of a strategic aviation hub that caters for the local community and tourists.
+(3) Any development is to address the following matters to the satisfaction of the local government- a.
 Provision of adequate services; b.
 Waste management; and c.
 Suitable areas on site for carparking, loading, truck movements, access and traffic circulation.
-The local government may require colours and materials to be compatible with the adjacent world heritage property, depending on the location and scale of development.
-The local government may require lodgement of a traffic impact assessment for any new development, prepared in accordance with the WAPC's Transport Impact Assessment Guidelines (August 2016) .
-In relation to the land use 'Motor vehicle, boats or caravan sales' only hire of motor vehicles, boats or caravans may be considered by the local government.
+(4) The local government may require colours and materials to be compatible with the adjacent world heritage property, depending on the location and scale of development.
+(5) The local government may require lodgement of a traffic impact assessment for any new development, prepared in accordance with the WAPC's Transport Impact Assessment Guidelines (August 2016).
+(6) In relation to the land use 'Motor vehicle, boats or caravans may be considered by the local government.

-SCHEDULE C - EXEMPTED ADVERTISEMENTS
+Schedule C EXEMPTED ADVERTISEMENTS